 \section{Introduction}

-Modern cloud applications have to pay a high price for leveraging the cloud's offerings.
-While organizations enjoy reduced costs and higher reliability, their developers struggle to manage cloud infrastructure abstractions that leak through in the application layer.

-As a result, the configuration, deployment, scaling, and operation of both application components and other components that support aspects such as service invocation, messaging, and state management require much more effort than the development of the application's business logic, which should be at the center of attention instead.
-Even worse, to move a cloud application between cloud providers or systems is prohibitive due to significant differences in the underlying systems.
+Organizations nowadays enjoy reduced costs and higher reliability, but cloud developers still struggle to manage infrastructure abstractions that leak through, in the application layer.
+As a result, managing application components, such as service invocation, messaging, and state management, require much more effort than the development of the application's business logic \cite{blanas-transactions}.
+Worse, moving a cloud application between cloud providers is prohibitive, due to significant differences in the underlying systems.

-To remedy the current state of practice, we argue that we need a suitable intermediate representation (IR) for cloud applications.
-Such an IR should be able to encapsulate application entities with their functions and enable their communication, by abstracting away infrastructure and operational aspects, allowing developers to program general purpose cloud applications at a high level of abstraction.
-In this work we propose to compile general purpose non-distributed object-oriented applications to a stateful dataflow graph, which can run on a cloud-based distributed dataflow system.
-We argue that a stateful dataflow graph as an intermediate representation can convey all aspects of object-oriented applications required for their execution in a distributed setting and at the same time outsource painstaking operational concerns such as configuration, scalability, and fault tolerance to a target distributed runtime system.

-Although the stateful dataflow model has been very successful as an execution model, it has not been leveraged thus far as an intermediate representation.
-Historically, MapReduce/Hadoop~\cite{dean2008mapreduce} and Dryad \cite{dryadlinq} were first proposed as a means of authoring and executing distributed data-parallel applications using high-level language constructs, such as Java functions and LINQ~\cite{linq} respectively.
-Many systems have followed that execution model subsequently, including streaming dataflow systems such as Apache Storm~\cite{storm}, Flink~\cite{CarboneKE15}, Naiad~\cite{murray2013naiad}.
-But none of these systems could execute general purpose cloud applications; their programming model focuses on distributed collection processing and they adopt a functional programming API.

-\para{Dataflows in orchestration} Besides a great fit for data-parallel, data-intensive computations, stateful dataflows are the main abstraction supporting virtually all existing workflow managers such as Apache Airflow, AWS Step Functions, and Azure's Durable Functions.
-This leads us to think that stateful dataflows, being a great event-driven modeling tool for orchestrating general-purpose cloud applications, could also prove to be an appropriate \textit{intermediate representation} and \textit{execution model} for them.

-\para{Accessible parallelism} We believe that a main reason for the wide adoption of the dataflow execution model is that it offers an very good abstraction for data-parallel computations: as long as a computation can be either partitioned in a random fashion (e.g., \texttt{map}s) or partitioned given a key (e.g., equi joins), dataflow graphs can be trivially parallelized.
-Namely, each execution unit (e.g., a CPU core) can take over a partition of the data and process it sequentially, avoiding race conditions.